-During the printing [?
-Drucklegung] of this report [?
-Referat] the proof for the consistency of the full number theoretic formalism has been presented by G. Gentzen50, using a method that conforms to the fundamental demands [Anforderung] of the finite standpoint.
-Thereby the mentioned conjecture of the range [Reichweite] of the finite methods (p.
+During the printing of this report the proof for the consistency of the full number theoretic formalism has been presented by G. Gentzen,51 using a method that conforms to the fundamental demands of the finite standpoint.
+Thereby the mentioned conjecture about the range of the finite methods (p.
 212) is disproved.

-$^{^{50}\}mathrm{This}$ proof will be published soon in the Math.
+$^{^{51}\}mathrm{This}$ proof will be published soon in the Math.
 Ann.